A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-Multi-robot systems have also been investigated for more efficient IPP solutions. \cite{cao2013multi} develop an active sensing IPP algorithm for multiple robots based on entropy and mutual information criteria.
-They prove guarantees on the trade-offs between active sensing performance and time efficiency. \cite{corah2018distributed} extend the previous sequential greedy algorithm that works only for a single robot to multiple robots and prove the near-optimality guarantee for a multi-robot version. \cite{nguyen2016information} propose a resource-constrained adaptive sampling strategy for a team of mobile robots.
-Their method has a theoretical guarantee on the upper and lower bounds of the solution based on the conditional entropy. \cite{low2008adaptive} present an adaptive model-based exploration method that plans non-myopic multi-robot paths by minimizing the expected sum of posterior variances over all locations.
-Additional challenges have also been considered within the scope of multi-robot IPP, such as uncertainty of a hidden state over a priori unknown horizon~\citep{kantaros2021sampling}, a phenomenon of interest not being able to be observed directly~\citep{malencia2022adaptive}, adversarial environments~\citep{schlotfeldt2021resilient}, unreliable communication among robots~\citep{woosley2020multi} and limited communication ranges among robots and control uncertainty~\citep{dutta2021opportunistic}.
+Multi-robot systems have also been investigated for more efficient IPP solutions. \citet{cao2013multi} develop an active sensing IPP algorithm for multiple robots based on entropy and mutual information criteria.
+They prove guarantees on the trade-offs between active sensing performance and time efficiency. \citet{corah2018distributed} extend the previous sequential greedy algorithm that works only for a single robot to multiple robots and provide a near-optimality guarantee for the multi-robot version. \citet{nguyen2016information} propose a resource-constrained adaptive sampling strategy for a team of mobile robots.
+Based on conditional entropy, their method comes with a theoretical guarantee regarding both upper and lower bounds for the solution. \citet{low2008adaptive} present an adaptive model-based exploration method that plans non-myopic multi-robot paths by minimizing the expected sum of posterior variances over all locations.
+Minimum makespan, minimum number of measurement locations, and minimum total time multi-robot path planning using Gaussian process regression have been studied in~\citet{suryan2020learning}.
+Additional challenges have also been considered within the scope of multi-robot IPP, such as uncertainty of a hidden state over unknown horizon~\citep{kantaros2021sampling}, a phenomenon of interest not being able to be observed directly~\citep{malencia2022adaptive}, adversarial environments~\citep{schlotfeldt2021resilient}, unreliable communication among robots~\citep{woosley2020multi}, and limited communication ranges among robots and control uncertainty~\citep{dutta2021opportunistic}.

-Multi-objective problem in information maximization has been studied by \cite{gautam2017science} that minimizes the path length while maximizing the information gain for budgeted exploration.
-They use evolutionary algorithms to solve this Pareto optimization. \cite{meera2019obstacle} propose the problem of maximizing the information gain and minimizing the collision cost.
+The multi-objective problem in information maximization has been studied by \citet{gautam2017science} that minimizes the path length while maximizing the information gain for budgeted exploration.
+They use evolutionary algorithms to solve this Pareto optimization. \citet{meera2019obstacle} propose the problem of maximizing the information gain and minimizing the collision cost.